httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 client MUST NOT interpret the 103 (Early Hints) response header fields as if they applied to the informational response itself (e.g., as metadata about the 103 (Early Hints) response).

-An intermediary MAY send HTTP/2 ([RFC7540]) server pushes using the information found in the 103 (Early Hints) response.

 The following example illustrates a typical message exchange that involves a 103 (Early Hints) response.

 Client request: